GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 Au et al. (2003) propose that neural networks outperform decision trees on large datasets.
 Also, experimental results showed that a neural network outperformed logistic regression and decision trees for churn prediction (Mozer et al., 2000).
 Ha, Cho & Maclachlan (2005) find that a neural network outperforms boosting and bagging.
 Therefore, this study compares the predictive power of a neural network with a decision tree, a logistic regression, bagging and boosting to predict churn using the dataset of an anonymous telecom provider.

-# Conceptual model
-This chapter defines all the relevant variables that are strong predictors of customer churn and are used in estimating the models for a comparison between methodologies.

-## Churn

-Throughout fields, the definitions of churn differ.
-Churn could be defined as the customers that cease doing business with a company in a given time period (Neslin et al., 2006).
-Or the termination of the contractual or noncontractual relationship between the customer and a company (Bijmolt, Leeflang, Block, Eisenbeiss, Hardie, et al., 2010).

-Another definition by Risselada, Verhoef & Bijmolt (2010) is the termination of a contract.
-More specific, in the telecommunications industry, the definition of churn is defined as; the action that a customer’s telecommunications service is cancelled by a customer-initiated action (Nie, et al., 2011).

-## Heavy users

-Usage is described by Kim & Yoon (2004) by the total calls a user makes in the subscription service.
-The calls a user makes has a significant effect on the probability to churn of customers (Kim & Yoon, 2004: Ahn, Han, & Lee, 2006).
-In the dataset, these variables are expressed as the total minutes and total calls on an interval scale.

-## Account length

-The account length is defined as the time a customer has a subscription to the service providers, measured on an interval scale.
-Kim & Yoon (2004) suggest that the duration of a subscription has an effect on the user behaviour and therefore also on the probability to churn.
-This effect is explained by the lock-in of operators since consumers are likely to stick with the same provider to avoid switching costs (Kim & Yoon, 2004).

-## Costs

-According to Nie et al. (2011), revenue from customers influences the likelihood to churn.
-High costs for customers might be a cause for consideration to switch or cancel the contract with the current provider (Kim & Yoon, 2004).
-Especially, if these costs exceed the switching costs.
-The revenue is expressed in a ratio variable in the dataset.

 # Methodology